cowprotocol/services/database/README.md

 Indexes:
 - PRIMARY KEY: btree(`auction_uid`)

-### auction\_surplus\_capturing\_jit\_order\_owners
+### surplus\_capturing\_jit\_order\_owners

 Stores all surplus capturing jit order owners that are part of an auction.
-Surplus capturing jit order is allowed to be settled in an auction only if it's owner was part of that auction.
+JIT orders settled for addresses which were not part of a given auction will not count towards surplus.

  Column     | Type    | Nullable | Details
 ------------|---------|----------|--------